danbev/learning-rust/README.md

 assert_eq!(c.1, 2);
 ```
 Notice that we create the struct with parentheses and not brackets.
 These structs
-are called Tuple Structs and are used whey you want to have separate types but
+are called Tuple Structs and are used when you want to have separate types but
 the names of the members is not important.

 ### Troubleshooting